rgriss/babysitter/README.md

 # The Babysitter Kata

-This repo contains one solution to "the babysitter" code kata, described below:
+This repo contains one solution to "the babysitter" code kata, as described below.

+Personally, I used testem and Jasmine as my testrunner and testing framework, respectively.

+To run the tests, simply run testem from the command line at the root of this project.
+Open http://localhost:7357/ in a browser (for example) and enjoy.

 source: https://gist.github.com/jameskbride/5482722

-Babysitter Kata

 Background
 ----------